 Memorize your password.
 Do not write it down!

-A hint: Think of a phrase.
-Then pick the first letter from each word and substitute one or two letters with a number.
+Hint 1: Think of a phrase.
+Then pick the first letter from each word.
+Now substitute one or two letters with a number or special character.
 For example: “A lot of new students start their studies at WU in the winter semester :)” If you replace “new” e.g. with the number 9, your password is “alo9sstsaWitws:)”.
-This password can hardly be guessed, but you can remember it easily.